 Consider going the professional route:

 If you are painting furniture and selling it for income, have you considered spray application?
 If not, why not?
 There are many options for spray guns including airless, air assist, and HVLP (high volume, low pressure).
 Look into your options, assess your budget, and decide what would work best for you.
-Tara usually uses a Greco HVLP with an Apollo 7500 series.
-She also uses a CA Technologies TJR gravity gun with the PPS adapter and bladder system.
+I usually uses a Greco HVLP with an Apollo 7500 series.
+However for small projects I also uses a CA Technologies TJR gravity gun with the PPS adapter and bladder system.

 What are some other things that you have done to get a smooth flawless finish?
 I would love to hear from you!